devth/devth.github.com/_posts/2015-05-19-thrush-cond-is-not-a-monad.md

 Request(/users,Map(userName -> devth),Map(accept -> application/json))
 ```

-Will this work as a Monoid, Functor, or Monad?
+Will this work as a Functor, Monad, or Monoid?

-- **Monoid** — It fails to meet Monoid's associativity laws: the application order of the
-  "steps" *does* matter.
 - **Functor** — Consider Functor's `fmap`{:.language-scala}:

   ```scala